ClinSeq/autoseq-snakemake/docs/quick_start.md

     '--bind /path/to/autoseq-snakemake/:/path/to/autoseq-snakemake/'"
 ```

-To know more about each parameters used in `autoseq launch`, please visit [pipeline parameters](quick_start.md/#pipeline-parameters)
+For more information about each parameter used in `autoseq launch`, please visit [pipeline parameters](quick_start.md/#pipeline-parameters)

-The above command will launch the autoseq pipeline using singularity images.
-If the pipeline gets completed successfully, you will be able to see `analysis_finished` file in the specified output directory (`/path/to/autoseq-output/sdid/*/`).
-If pipeline is not completed successfully, `analysis_finished` will not be generated, and you need to check the analysis log file to fix the error.
+The above command will initiate the Autoseq pipeline using Singularity images.
+If the pipeline completes successfully, you will see an `analysis_finished` file in the specified output directory (`/path/to/autoseq-output/sdid/*/`).
+If the pipeline does not complete successfully, the `analysis_finished` file will not be generated, and you should check the analysis log file to troubleshoot the error.

 ### Launching pipeline with conda:

-If you prefer to launch autoseq pipeline using conda environment (which is not recommended), first, you need to create all the conda environment with the following command.
+If you prefer to launch the Autoseq pipeline using a Conda environment (which is not recommended), you will first need to create all the necessary Conda environments with the following commands.

-**NOTE:** This is a one time process.
-Hence, you need to create the conda environment with the following command only when you are launching the pipeline for the first time.
-You can also check if these conda environments are already available using the command `conda env list`.
+**NOTE:** This is a one-time process.
+You only need to create the Conda environments with the commands below when launching the pipeline for the first time.
+You can check if these Conda environments already exist using the command `conda env list`.

 ```
 conda env create -f env/base.yml